adslbarxatov/ADP/docs/index.md

 ### 3. We don’t use autoupdate

 :warning: None of Lab products will update their functionality without direct involvement of user.
-Only user can initiate this process.
 Non-executable content may be updated automatically if an absence of it makes impossible the correct functioning of the product.

 ### 4. We don’t use hidden functionality